Where the Wildflowers Are

 Stream Violet (Viola glabella)

-All of these flowers bloom in the spring on Vancouver Island, British Columbia.
+All of these wildflowers bloom in the spring on Vancouver Island, British Columbia.
 Consult Plants of Coastal British Columbia (Pojar and Mackinnon), a user friendly and comprehensive guidebook to the plants of our area to help identify these beautiful forest flowers.